 Repeat-pass interferometry from air or space produces high-resolution maps of surface deformation, a rich source of precision measurements that can distinguish models of underground sources including volcanic inflation and earthquake processes.
-But with typical data archives of hundreds to thousands of files, describing maps that exceed 100 megapixels and contain multiple gigabytes of data, systems must be developed that enable visual browsing of available images and preliminary detailed examination of subsets of images without full-file downloads, even from mobile platforms in times of crisis.
-Such a system should also support Geographical Information Systems (GIS) operations so that for example InSAR data cross sections can be compared to local infrastructure locations.
-NASA’s QuakeSim project works to bring together geodetic benchmark (GPS) data, geodetic mapped images based on interferometric radar, and other data into a public web environment that included interpretive tools.
-These tools include stress-strain models, pattern analysis, fault models, and forecast probability maps, fault slip estimation based on inversion of surface deformation, all integrated in an interactive map-overlay display.
+But with typical data archives of hundreds to thousands of files, describing maps that exceed 100 megapixels and contain multiple gigabytes of data, systems must be developed that enable visual browsing of available images and preliminary detailed examination of subsets of images without full-file downloads, particularly from mobile platforms in times of crisis.
+Such a system should also support Geographical Information Systems (GIS) operations so that for example InSAR data profiles can be compared to local infrastructure locations.
+NASA’s QuakeSim project aims to bring together geodetic benchmark (GPS) data, geodetic mapped images based on interferometric radar, and other data into a public web environment that includes interpretive tools.
+These tools include stress-strain models, pattern analysis, fault models, and forecast probability maps, and fault slip estimation based on inversion of surface deformation, all integrated in an interactive map-overlay display.

 The largest data set available through QuakeSim is the collection of interferograms collected by UAVSAR (Unpiloted Aerial Vehicle - Synthetic Aperture Radar), a NASA L-band imaging radar carried under a Gulfstream III Aircraft [Rosen et al, 2006].
 New data are accumulating as the project proceeds, indicating need for an automated update process.
-As of October 2012 there are over 300 strip images of data (roughly 20 x 100 km in extent) which have been made available, frequently overlapping each other when displayed on a map, sometimes ten strips covering a given point on the ground, distinguished by the pairs of collection times and the aircraft viewing direction.
+As of October 2013 there are over 400 strip images of data (roughly 20 x 100 km in extent) which have been made available, frequently overlapping each other when displayed on a map, sometimes ten strips covering a given point on the ground.
+Spatially coincident strips are distinguished by the pairs of collection times and the aircraft viewing direction.
 So selecting a strip of interest with a map tool is unwieldy; displaying strip metadata in a table has also proved unhelpful.

-Early users of UAVSAR data attempted to download all data remotely useful, to explore and identify promising strips using local tools.
+Early users of UAVSAR data attempted to download all the data that appear remotely useful, so as to explore and identify promising strips using local tools.
 But as data piles up, the download times become prohibitive; even one strip with associated data is painful to download to a mobile device or across a limited wireless connection.